 Letters were sent out on Monday 28 September 2020 to people who use day services and their carers stating our plan to re-open 3-day service facilities across the county at Queen's Court in Buxton; Shirevale in Shirebrook; and Ambervale in Heanor.
-A prioritisation exercise will commence week beginning 05 October 2020.
+A prioritisation exercise has commenced and will be completed by the end of October.
+Queen's Court and Shirevale have both been signed of as COVID -19 secure with Ambervale requiring one further risk assessment due to the day centre being a component of the residential unit.
+However, exploration is now needed to explore the impact of Tier 2 and Tier 3 local restrictions on these arrangements.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 2 November Signature and Date: Sim on Stevens 20/03/2020